SITE MENU

 • Based at Balvicar pier, Sealife Adventures offer a variety of trips including the Corryvreckan whirlpool, Garvellachs and whale watching.
 Tel: 01631 571010 / 01852 300203.

 • Based in Easdale, Sea.fari Adventures (Oban) offer regular trips in a rigid inflatable boat.
-These include the Corryvreckan whirlpool, Colonsay, Iona/Staffa, the Garvellachs and whale watching.
+These include the Corryvreckan whirlpool, Iona/Staffa, and whale watching.
 Private charter available.
 Tel: 01852 300003.

 ARMADDY CASTLE GARDENS (12 miles south of Oban)